 Be Prepared for A LOT of Napping.

-This is something I only learned quite sometime after owning a cat, but they sleep SO MUCH!
+This is something I only learned quite sometime after becoming a first time cat owner, but cat’s sleep SO MUCH!
 A cat on average can spend 13-16 hours a day sleeping.
 So if you see them dozing off frequently, don’t fret.
 It’s normal.
 If my cat isn’t playing around, eating or using her litter, she’s most probably sleeping.

 Make Vet Visits Frequently.